musman-uk/an-instrument-notebook/source/content/instruments/steel-string-acoustic-guitar.md

 image: "placeholder"
 permalink: false
 description: >
-  The steel‑string acoustic took shape in 19th century America when C. F. Martin reworked older European guitars to survive the pull of metal strings.
-That change gave the instrument a more cutting voice, something that early blues and country musicians relied on when they needed a sound that would not disappear in a crowded room.
-In the modern world it sits in writing spaces and small studios, still chosen by players who want an instrument that can carry a simple idea with clarity while leaving enough room for a voice to speak plainly above it.
+  The steel‑string acoustic took shape in 19th century America when C. F. Martin rebuilt older European guitars to withstand the pull of metal strings.
+That shift created a louder, grittier sound that matched the needs of early blues and folk musicians who wanted an instrument that could carry their stories without getting lost in the noise around them.
+In the modern world it moves easily between genres, still chosen for the way it can hold a simple idea steady and give a song its backbone.
 ---